AladdineDev/portfolio/README.md

 | ------------------------------------------------------ |
 | ![](./docs/images/github-actions-enable-workflows.png) |

-From here, you're all set to [deploy](#deploy) your portfolio online.
-To build it locally and make customizations, follow the instructions below.
+Now you're all set to [deploy](#deploy) your portfolio online.
+To build it locally and make customizations, follow the steps below.

 **3. Install dependencies:**